iizukanao/picam/INSTALL.md

 For those who don't want to build picam themselves, the standalone binary is available at https://github.com/iizukanao/picam/releases/latest

-Also, a SD card image preinstalled with picam on Raspbian is available at <http://s.kyu-mu.net/raspbian-picam/>.
-Write the image to a SD card larger than 4.5GB, boot it, then run `raspi-config` to expand the filesystem.

 To build picam yourself, continue reading.

 ## Prerequisites